Wacky Races (1968 TV series): Video games

 In 1993, Sega released a medal game based on the series, exclusively in Japan.
 It was a racing game, but the outcome of the race depended entirely on luck.
 The PS2 game Wacky Races: Starring Dastardly and Muttley is notable for allowing players to have Dick Dastardly finally win a race.
 The narrator is taken aback or disgusted and Dastardly is happy and surprised at winning a race.
 In 2007, Heiwa released a pachinko game titled Kenken Aloha de Hawaii.
 Later in 2007, another game called Wacky Races: Mad Motors for the PlayStation 2 was released by Blast Entertainment on June 12.
 A new video game for the Wii and Nintendo DS consoles titled Wacky Races: Crash and Dash was released on June 27, 2008.
 This game was developed by Eidos.
 In 2009, another arcade game was released by Banpresto, which was a more traditional racing game.
 It ran on the Taito Type X2, and was released internationally by Gamewax.

 Home video

-A three-disc DVD release of the complete series was made available in Japan on August 10, 2001, and had both English and Japanese audio.
-In Great Britain, Warner released a three-disc set with no extra features, which was only available in Virgin Megastores.
-The complete box set of Wacky Races was released on July 31, 2006, as an HMV exclusive but is essentially the standard Volumes 1–3 with no extras.
-The Australian release of Volume 1 and 2 was made available in 2005 and Volume 3 released in 2007.
+A three-disc DVD release of the complete series was released in Japan on August 10, 2001, with both English and Japanese audio tracks.
+In the United Kingdom, Warner Home Video released a three-disc set with no extra features, which was exclusive to Virgin Megastores.
+The complete box set of Wacky Races was released on July 31, 2006 as a HMV exclusive, but is essentially the standard Volumes 1–3 with no extras.
+The Australian release of Volumes 1 and 2 was made available in 200, while Volume 3 was released in 2007.

-Warner Home Video released the entire series, with commentaries and other extras, in a DVD box set on October 19, 2004.

-A two-and-a-half-hour VHS video was made available in 1996.
+A two-and-a-half-hour VHS video was released in 1996.

 All 34 episodes can be purchased on the iTunes Store.